-Driveways and parking areas should be designed to include a combination of pervious and impervious surface materials as needed to provide for safe passage of traffic and to minimize the total area of impervious surface, which would contribute to runoff.
+(b) Driveways and parking areas should be designed to include a combination of pervious and impervious surface materials as needed to provide for safe passage of traffic and to minimize the total area of impervious surface, which would contribute to runoff.

-Driveways and parking areas should follow contour lines of the land as much as possible.
+(c) Driveways and parking areas should follow contour lines of the land as much as possible.

-Excavation and regrading of slopes for parking areas should be minimized.
+(d) Excavation and regrading of slopes for parking areas should be minimized.

-5 212-49 Limitations on subdivision of parent tracts.
+§ 212-49 Limitations on subdivision of parent tracts.